Samsawesome/RCOS-Cilium/chatAppContainers/README.md

 Then, by connecting to http://localhost:5000, the user is taken to a chat room.
 Going to http://localhost:5001, the user can see a complimentary chat room.
 Sending messages in chat room 1 (5000), will make them appear in http://localhost:5000/local_messages, as well as http://localhost:5001/messages.
-Due to time constraints I have not fixed the HTML yet, so only local messages display.
 Sending messages from chat room 2 (5001) makes them appear in the opposite directories.
+Local messages show up with a light blue background, and recieved messages show up with a light green background.
+They are not displayed in order recieved, since I only wanted to show messages being passed inbetween, and that has been shown.

 There are two containers set up for this connected through a network, app1 and app2.
 The html files has an internal JavaScript script to load local messages on page refresh, so info is not lost on page refresh.